Smart-Shaped/chaM3Leon/docs/config_list.md

-ml.hdfs.readers.{reader_identifier}.class   # Specifies the fully qualified class name of the reader, including package path ml.hdfs.readers.{reader_identifier}.path    # Defines the destination path for storing data processed by the reader ml.hdfs.modelDir                            # Specifies the storage path for the model when using Pipeline class for machine learning ml.blackBox.class                           # Specifies the fully qualified class name of the BlackBox (including package).
-Note: not compatible with pipeline usage ml.blackBox.inputs                          # Defines the parameters required for data acquisition by the blackbox ml.blackBox.output                          # Defines the parameters required for acquiring output produced by the blackbox ml.blackBox.modelPath                       # Specifies the storage path for the BlackBox model ml.blackBox.pythonScriptPath                # Defines the path where the PythonBlackBox script will be copied ml.blackBox.pythonExtraScripts              # Lists the paths of additional PythonBlackBox scripts, comma-separated ml.blackBox.pythonLibraries                 # Lists the Python dependencies required for PythonBlackBox, comma-separated ml.pipeline.class                           # Specifies the fully qualified class name of the pipeline (including package).
+ml.hdfs.readers.{reader_identifier}.class   # Specifies the fully qualified class name of the reader, including package path ml.hdfs.readers.{reader_identifier}.path    # Defines the destination path for storing data processed by the reader ml.hdfs.modelDir                            # Specifies the storage path for the model when using Pipeline class for machine learning ml.blackbox.class                           # Specifies the fully qualified class name of the BlackBox (including package).
+Note: not compatible with pipeline usage ml.blackbox.folder                          # Defines the folder path for the BlackBox ml.blackbox.inputs                          # Defines the parameters required for data acquisition by the blackbox ml.blackbox.output                          # Defines the parameters required for acquiring output produced by the blackbox ml.blackbox.modelPath                       # Specifies the storage path for the BlackBox model ml.blackbox.python.scriptPath               # Defines where the main Python script will be copied, or just the name in the resources folder if ml.blackbox.folder is set ml.blackbox.python.extraScripts             # Lists the paths of additional Python scripts, comma-separated ml.blackbox.python.libraries                # Lists the Python dependencies required, comma-separated ml.blackbox.python.requirementsPath         # Defines the path to the requirements.txt file for the Python script ml.pipeline.class                           # Specifies the fully qualified class name of the pipeline (including package).
 Note: not compatible with blackbox usage ml.modelSaver.class                         # Specifies the fully qualified class name of the model saver, including package path
 ```